Disney World Park Pass ReservationsKim Inman

 - Once linked, you should see the resort details listed under “My Plans“.

-If you are traveling with another party, you will want to make sure that you are connected through family and friends, so your complete travel party is available in your account.
+If you are traveling with another party using a separate My Disney Experience account, you will want to make sure that you are connected through the My Family and Friends page, so your complete travel party is available in your account.
 This way, you can select everyone when you make your Park Pass Reservations.

 Click My Disney Experience across the top of the menu, then select “Disney Park Pass System“.

-Click the blue button labeled “Make a Disney Park Pass Reservation”.
+Click the button labeled “Make or Modify a Park Pass Reservation”.

 Step 5: Create Your Party